MicrosoftDocs/VBA-Docs/api/Word.MailMerge.MailAsAttachment.md

 # MailMerge.MailAsAttachment property (Word)

- **True** if the merge documents are sent as attachments when the mail merge destination is an e-mail message or a fax.
+ **True** if the merge documents are sent as attachments when the mail merge destination is an email message or a fax.
 Read/write **Boolean** .

 ## Syntax